-After registering for your classes, you may make modification to your class schedule at any time using Wolverine Access until the third week of the term (drop/add deadline).
+After registering for your classes, you may make modifications to your class schedule at any time during the first three weeks of the term (drop/add deadline) using Wolverine Access.

-Once you are a continuing student, you will get access to early registration (November/December for winter term and in March/April for spring half, spring-summer, summer half, or the following fall term.).
+Once you are a continuing student, you will get access to early registration for each term: November/ December for winter term and in March/April for the following fall term.
 You should take advantage of that opportunity.
 Registration information and deadlines may be found on the Rackham website at: https://rackham.umich.edu/navigating-your-degree/registering-for-classes/